act-rules/act-rules.github.io/_rules/SC2-5-3-name-from-content-included-in-accessible-name.md

 #### Passed example 5

-Text nodes in name from content are not expressing anything in human language and does therefore not live up to the [WCAG definition of text](https://www.w3.org/TR/WCAG21/#dfn-text).
+Text nodes in name from content are not expressing anything in human language and do therefore not live up to the [WCAG definition of text](https://www.w3.org/TR/WCAG21/#dfn-text).

 ```html
 <button aria-label="close">:-)</button>